General Route

 f208f3b6492f906045d6e2fd71dbc6dc64247211c059ba3ae2eb712b949b8cdd

-Please contact us at [email protected] to complete the set up for you so you can get access to TollBit Analytics
+Please contact [email protected] to complete the set up for you so you can

-Log Sink Forwarding
+Ingesting from Log Sink API

 You can forward your logs to our log sink endpoint at https://log.tollbit.com/log as long as you include the header TollbitKey and set the value to your secret key in your dashboard.
 The logs must conform to the following JSON format.
-Not all fields are required, but we need at least the timestamp, host, url, request_user_agent, response_status, request_referer and request_method.

 {